centria/cs-exercises-20/README.md

 #### Exercise_39

-* CrEate a program which asks the user for integers.
+* create a program which asks the user for integers.
 If the integer is 0, quit.
 In the end, output the total **sum** of the numbers with "Total sum of numbers:" and the sum.
 Do not count the 0 into the sum, even though it does not change the result.

 ```console
 Give a number: